Xora

 Series B in 2006

-Gearworks specializes in location-based mobile business applications, partnering with wireless carriers to help customers effectively manage their mobile resources.
-The company offers a range of products under the etrace, Field Force Manager, appmosphere, and OnCare brands, providing carrier-class mobile management software solutions.
-In addition to software, Gearworks delivers phone programming, provisioning, training, customization, and integration services.
-Its customer base includes small to medium-sized businesses and enterprises across various industries, such as construction, healthcare, field service, home and store delivery, utilities, and government services.
+Gearworks is a provider of location-based mobile business applications designed to help customers manage their mobile resources effectively.
+Collaborating with wireless carriers, the company offers a range of products under the etrace, Field Force Manager, appmosphere, and OnCare brands.
+In addition to its software solutions, Gearworks provides services such as phone programming and provisioning, training, customization, and integration.
+The company caters to small to medium-sized businesses and enterprise customers across various sectors, including construction, healthcare, field service, home and store delivery, utilities, and government services.

 Spanlink Communications